 Currently, CAPM-based company valuations have come under increasing criticism from practitioners, academics and courts.
 The reason is they do not offer any decision-making support in a world of imperfect markets and transformations (Ernst 2022, Gleißner and Ernst 2019).
 The world of business valuation is undergoing a period of upheaval.
 In the view of the economic philosopher Thomas Samuel Kuhn, is this the beginning of a scientific revolution with a paradigm shift in business valuation?
 Which reasons speak for and against the paradigm shift?
 Are there suitable alternative concepts to the CAPM that offer suitable solutions in the event of a paradigm shift?
 These questions will be answered in this article.

 The article is structured as follows: Section 2 explains Kuhn's concept of paradigm shift from a philosophy of science perspective and applies it to the business valuation theory.
 Section 3 shows existing obstacles (reasons) to why such a paradigm shift has not (yet) occurred.
 Based on this, section 4 presents the starting points that suggest that such a paradigm shift will occur in the foreseeable future.
 Section 5 exhibits the method of simulation-based business planning and valuation as an alternative to the CAPM, before Chapter 6 summarizes the main considerations.

+This article answers the following research questions: What factors can trigger a paradigm shift in business valuation?
+Which reasons speak for and which reasons speak against a paradigm shift?
+Which models can replace the valuation approaches of traditional capital market theory?

 In our article, we deviate from the usual structure of scientific articles.
 These usually begin with a literature review of the current state of research.
 Since we list different fields of research in our article that speak for or against a paradigm shift, we refer in the text to the current state of research and the relevant license.

 2. Philosophy of science explanation: paradigm shift